BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 ### Ontology - Make or Buy?

 Make or buy?
 This is common a question in the technology selection phase of an IT project.
-It also often applies to the ontology in an AI application project.
+It also applies to the ontology in an AI application project.

 As outlined in the section on Linked Data, there are thousands of ontologies available, many with a public license, with thousands or even hundreds of thousands of facts each.
 An area with particularly well-established public ontologies are life sciences; See, e.g., [The OBO Foundry](http://www.obofoundry.org/) with ontologies for symptoms, diseases, medications, clinical procedures, genes / proteins, etc. etc.
 There are even *ontology search engines*, e.g., [BARTOC](http://bartoc.org) .

 Surprisingly however, when being confronted with concrete requirements for an AI application, it turns out that rarely an off-the-shelf ontology is sufficient.
-In none of my previous projects in various areas (tourism, libraries, arts, software engineering and medicine) I could simply take and use an off-the-shelf ontology without adaptation.
-Other practitioners have made similar experiences (Ege et al., 2015).
+In none of my previous projects in various areas (medicine, manufacturing industry, tourism, libraries, creative arts, and software engineering) I could simply take and use an off-the-shelf ontology without adaptation.
+Other practitioners have made similar experiences (Ege et al., 2015), (Hoppe et al. 2018).

 I think Bowker and Star (1999) give a good explanation for this dilemma.
 They write: "Classifications that appear natural, eloquent, and homogeneous within a given human context appear forced and heterogeneous outside of that context".
 Different use cases require different structuring of the same knowledge.

 Also, the quality of some public ontologies is mediocre.
-For example, in Wikidata the class wife is in a transitive rdfs:subClassOf relationship with class animal (accessed 2019-04-03).
-Why is this the case?
+For example, in Wikidata the class wife is in a transitive `rdfs:subClassOf` relationship with class animal (accessed 2019-04-03).
+A wife being regarded as an animal?!
+How can such an embarrassing misconception happen?
 This is because in Wikidata, the following relationship chain is modeled: wife is subclass of woman, is subclass of female, is subclass of Homo sapiens, is subclass of omnivore, is subclass of animal.
+Each individual `subClassOf` relationship could be considered reasonable; as a relationship chain it is just embarrassing.

 When implementing the scripts for extracting the Art Ontology from Wikidata, we put quite some effort in data cleansing measures, e.g., eliminating birth and death dates that are not valid, birth and death places that are no locations, artist's movements that are no artistic movements etc.

 Wikidata is still a suitable source for the Art Ontology example in this book and for Web apps like [openArtBrowser](https://openartbrowser.org).
-However, in a project for one of the leading German Arts museums ([digital collection](https://sammlung.staedelmuseum.de)), the use of Wikidata was out of question due to its quality deficiencies.
+However, in a project for one of the leading German Arts museums ([Staedel digital collection](https://sammlung.staedelmuseum.de)), the use of general-purpose knowledge graphs like Wikidata was out of question due to their quality deficiencies.

 Of course, it is generally advisable to favor an off-the-shelf ontology over a custom-made one.
 Advantages are:

--  Less costs of creating and maintaining the ontology
+-  Less costs for creating and maintaining the ontology
 -  Potentially higher quality due to contribution and use by many communities (as mentioned above, this is not always the case)

 However, developing a custom ontology for a specific use case, e.g., within a corporation is not as expensive as one might think.
 Experience from practice shows that an experienced team can model about 1,000 concepts within a week (Hoppe, 2015).